SERC-Web-TA-DF1A-2425/PHP-Database-Integration/exercise4.md

     ?>
     ```

 9. Run the `select.php` file in your local PHP server or Codespaces environment.
-Verify that the data from the `contacts` table is displayed in a tabular format.
+Verify that the data from the `contact` table is displayed in a tabular format.

 ## Task 2: Add Search Form